 I have become attuned to the cadences of the forest.

 I know that when a black cockatoo is sipping from the bird bath, there will be two guardians in a nearby tree.
-I know that the wrens, fantails and robins rarely bathe alone.
+I know that wrens, fantails and robins rarely bathe alone.
 I know that on warm sunny days, roos will quench their thirst from this popular bird bath.

 I feel honoured to witness the lives of our wildlife friends at such close quarters.
 My sense of wonder is never lessened each time I see a joey suckling from it’s mother or peering with curiosity from her pouch or taking it’s first tentative hops on the forest floor.
 Sometimes this happens right outside my window.
 On many occasions, a bright red robin has rested on my window ledge, facing towards me as if to say ‘hello, human friend‘.
 On many evenings, as we prepare dinner in our kitchen, members of our resident phascogale family (a rare marsupial) clatter around as they undertake renovations in the roof cavity.
-A wide-eyed gecko watches us laugh from his kitchen ceiling perch.
+A wide-eyed gecko watches us laugh from his kitchen ceiling beam.

 I admire the resilience of our wild companions.
 How exposed they are to elements, predators, human interference and so on.
 Where do these fragile bodies go when storms shake the forest?
 Where do they shelter?